Willy Hillen

-Willy Hillen (born 22 April 1943) is a Dutch former sports shooter.
+Willy Hillen (born 22 April 1943 - died 14 March 2026) was a Dutch sports shooter.
 He competed at the 1972 Summer Olympics and the 1976 Summer Olympics.
 As a coach, he also trained the Dutch air rifle team who later participated in the European Championship and contributed to training of youth groups.

-In his hometown of Winterswijk, he is also famous for the frikandels the special recipe of which he keeps secret.
+In his hometown of Winterswijk, he was also famous for the frikandels the special recipe of which he keeps secret.
+He died on 14 March 2026, aged 82.